-Your grade in this course will be based on your performance on assessments that test your skill in listening, reading, writing, and speaking Ukrainian.
-Class participation and preparation will contribute significantly to your performance on these.
-The first exam will cover the Alphabet section and Chapter 1 and is scheduled for .
-Your Midterm will cover Chapter 2, and is scheduled for Your final exam is cumulative (from Alphabet to Chapter 3) and will take place during Finals Week classes (outside of class time) during the week of .
+Your grade in this course will be b ased on your perforn nance on assessm ents that te st your ski II ın listening, reading, writing, and s speaking Ukrainian.
+Class participati ion and pro eparation will contribute significantly to your pe erformance on these .
+The first exam will cover the Alph abet section and Chapter 1 and is sche- duled for Your Midte erm will co ver Chapte er 2, and is scheduled for Your final exam is cumulative (from n Alphabet to Chapte er 3) and will take place during Finals V Veek

+There will also be two oral exams.
+The first will be conducted during (outside of class time) the week of .
+The second will be administered on the last few days of regularly scheduled classes (outside of class time) during the week of .
 The both consist of a conversation with a partner based on a prompt which will be given to you in advance.
 You will be graded on content, accuracy (pronunciation, grammar, and vocabulary), fluency, and comprehension.
 Here is a summary of the tests you will take this semester:

-There will also be two oral exams.
-The first will be conducted during (outside of class time) the week of .
-The second will be administered on the last few days of regularly scheduled